rust-gamedev/rust-gamedev.github.io/content/news/042/index.md

 Veloren's Site2 system can now be hot-reloaded.
 Site2 allows you to describe procedures for how objects like houses, trees, or bridges should be generated.
-Hot-reloading allows you to change the Site2 code and watch the changes take effect in real time.
+Hot-reloading allows you to change the Site2 code and watch the changes take effect in real-time.
 The official 2023 Veloren OST was also released, and can be [watched on YouTube][veloren-ost].

 December's full weekly devlogs: "This Week In Veloren...":